In the guide

 What are my responsibilities as a producer?

 Under the GPSR you are classed as a producer if you are one of the following:

 - the manufacturer of a product established in the United Kingdom (UK)

 - any other person presenting themselves as the manufacturer by affixing to the product their name, trademark or other distinctive mark

 - the importer of a product from outside of the UK

 A producer must only place 'safe' consumer products on the market.
 A safe consumer product is any product that under normal or reasonably foreseeable conditions of use presents no risk or only the minimum risk compatible with the product's use and is consistent with a high level of protection for consumers.

-There are no designated standards* offering a presumption of conformity for producers but there are extensive European standards that have been sourced from international standards, which can assist in assessing safety as the standard will be taken into account in deciding whether the product is safe.
+There are no designated standards* offering a presumption of conformity for producers but there are extensive European standards that have been sourced from international standards.
+These standards can assist in assessing safety as they will be taken into account when deciding whether the product is safe.